 (1) Add the cookies and sea salt (dry ingredients) to your food processor and blitz them into fine crumbs.

-(2) Add the vegan butter and blend again until the mixture sticks together to from a dough consistency.
+(2) Add the vegan butter and blend again until the mixture sticks together to form a dough consistency.

 (4) Place the crust in the fridge to firm up slightly while you prepare the cheesecake filling.